lucified/lucify-refugees/README.md

 2. `bundle install`
 3. `node ./node_modules/gulp/bin/gulp.js`

-This project requires gulp 4.0, which is installed under node_modules.
+This project requires gulp 4.0, which is installed by `npm install` under `node_modules`.
 To be able to use the plain `gulp` command, make sure you have gulp-cli version 0.4 installed:
 ```
 npm install gulpjs/gulp-cli#4.0 -g
 ```